timOluwole/Stix/README.md

 Note that you may need to open them in Notepad++ if you do not have anything capable of opening .as files

-You may also not be able to open the .fla files either, unless you possess Adobe Flash
+You may also not be able to open the .fla files either, unless you possess Adobe Flash software

 -------------------------------------------------------------------------------------------------------
 Windows Executables